RapTho/elasticsearch-tutorials/lab-2.md

 ### Aliases

-Another approach is to combine multiple indices, so new shards can be added, is by adding new indices to an [alias](https://www.elastic.co/guide/en/elasticsearch/reference/current/aliases.html).
+Another approach to increase the number of shards is to combine multiple indices by using an [alias](https://www.elastic.co/guide/en/elasticsearch/reference/current/aliases.html).

-Lets try it out.
-First we create a new index `books3`...
+Let's try it out.
+First we create a new index called `books3`...

 ```
 PUT /books3